gamesbook/protograf/docs/source/customised_shapes.rst

             dot=.05,
             title="Irregular")

-      The top example shows rotation of 45 |deg| anti-clockwise for a equilateral Triangle.
+      The top example shows rotation of 45 |deg| anti-clockwise for an equilateral Triangle.

-      The middle example shows rotation of 45 |deg| anti-clockwise for a isosceles Triangle.
+      The middle example shows rotation of 45 |deg| anti-clockwise for an isosceles Triangle.

-      The lower example shows rotation of 45 |deg| anti-clockwise for a irregular Triangle.
+      The lower example shows rotation of 45 |deg| anti-clockwise for an irregular Triangle.

 ===== ======